 Perry uses the seductive qualities of ceramics and other traditional art forms, including cast iron, bronze, printmaking and tapestry, to make stealthy comments about society, past and present, and its pleasures as well as its injustices and flaws.
 Autobiographical references – to the artist’s childhood, his family and his transvestite alter ego Claire – can be read in tandem with questions about décor and decorum, class and taste, and the status of the artist versus that of the artisan.

-Grayson Perry Making Meaning has been curated by Erin Manns, Director of Exhibitions, Victoria Miro, London.
-There will be a fully illustrated catalogue published by Windsor Press and the RA, with an essay by British biographer and critic Jenny Uglow and an interview with Grayson Perry by Tim Marlow and Christopher Le Brun.
+Grayson Perry Making Meaning was curated by Erin Manns, Director of Exhibitions, Victoria Miro, London.
+A fully illustrated catalogue published by Windsor Press and the RA accompanies the exhibition and includes a foreword by the Hon.
+Hilary M. Weston, an essay by British biographer and critic Jenny Uglow and an interview with Grayson Perry by Tim Marlow.

 Celebrating its 250th year, the RA is an independent institution led by eminent artists and architects; its purpose is to promote the creation, enjoyment and appreciation of the visual arts through exhibitions, education and debate.